St Mary's Cathedral, Johannesburg: History

 In 1887, the Reverend John Darragh was appointed rector of the first Saint Mary's Church.
-A block of land was purchased near Plein, De Villiers and Wanderers Streets in Johannesburg where the Chapel of Saint John Chrysostom was built.
-The plans of the cathedral were commissioned from the firm of Sir Herbert Baker, and Frank Fleming was the architect in charge.
+A block of land was purchased near Plein, De Villiers, and Wanderers Streets in Johannesburg, where the Chapel of Saint John Chrysostom was built.
+The plans of the cathedral were commissioned from the firm of Sir Herbert Baker, with Frank Fleming as architect in charge.
 In 1921 the Chapel of All Souls was completed and on 13 May 1926 the construction of the main body of the cathedral commenced.
 The cathedral was completed and was consecrated on the Feast of Saint Michael and All Angels, 29 September 1929.

-The first bishop was Arthur Karney and his name is to be found on the foundation stone.
+The first bishop was Arthur Karney, whose name is to be found on the foundation stone.

 In the 1950s, St Mary's was one of the few racially integrated churches in downtown Johannesburg.

 The cathedral is famous for its strong ties to the struggle against apartheid.
+The dean Gonville ffrench-Beytagh was convicted under South Africa's notorious anti-terrorism legislation.
+After his successful appeal against his conviction, he immediately left South Africa to go into permanent exile.

 In 1975 Desmond Tutu was appointed as the cathedral's first black dean.

-The dean prior to Tutu was Gonville ffrench-Beytagh, who was convicted under South Africa's notorious anti-terrorism legislation.
-After ffrench-Beytagh's successful appeal against his conviction, he immediately left South Africa to go into permanent exile.
-This left a vacancy which allowed Tutu to be appointed as the first black dean.
+On 13 February 1982 the funeral of medical doctor and union organiser Neil Aggett, who had died at the hands of the South African Police Security Branch in Johannesburg, was held at the cathedral, attended by around 2,000 people.
+Around 15,000 mourners attended the funeral procession, including Bishop Tutu.

 In April 1993 the body of Oliver Tambo lay in state in the cathedral before he was laid to rest in Benoni.